Measuring black hole spin through gravitational lensing of pulsars: Primary and secondary images

 Most significantly, a measurement of differential time delay could help us find the rotation parameter with unprecedented precision.
-In fact, for large values of angular source position (of the order of arcseconds), a measurement of differential time delay with accuracy of $\sim 10^{-4}$ seconds would result in a measurement of the spin parameter with less than 1 percent error.
-This is better than the most accurate estimates of M87* spin that we can find, i.e.~\cite{Tamburini:2019vrf,Feng:2017vba}, which are based on twisted light and accretion-jet analysis.
+In fact, for Sgr A*, a measurement of differential time delay with accuracy of microseconds would result in a measurement of the spin parameter with less than 1 percent error.
+For comparison, the supermassive black hole M87* has $M_{{\rm M87^*}}= 6.5\times 10^9 M_{\odot}$ and distance $D_d= 16.8$ Mpc \cite{Akiyama:2019eap}; such accuracy in spin measurement would be achieved if only we could measure the differential time delay with accuracy of $10^{-3}$ seconds.

+We note that a precision of 1 percent is better than the most accurate estimates of supermassive black hole spin that we can find, i.e.~\cite{Tamburini:2019vrf,Feng:2017vba}, which are based on twisted light and accretion-jet analysis.
+Compared to other methods, X-ray reflection is one of the most accurate measurements of black hole spin via spectroscopy of the supermassive black hole Mrk 1044, with an error of about $2 \%$ \cite{Mallick:2018bdl}.
+Gravitational wave observations from the LIGO-Virgo network yield measurements of spin with error of about $5 \%$ \cite{Vitale:2014mka}.
+X-ray polarimetry spin measurements have errors of $\mathcal{O}(10) \%$ \cite{Mikusincova:2023bon}.

+The dilemma is that to achieve precision of one percent in the rotation parameter, using the method presented in this paper, one needs to know $\beta$ very accurately, which in turn requires a precise knowledge of $\theta$.
+In fact, to obtain the rotation parameter with an accuracy of one percent, one needs to measure the image position with an accuracy of nanoarcseconds.

-Recently it has been shown that LISA could constrain the spin to a precision as high as $\Delta a^* \sim 10^{-10}$ \cite{Burke:2020vvk}.
-Such a tight measurement is only possible for a near extremal black hole with spin parameter $a^*=1-10^{-9}$.
-This value is far past the Thorne limit of $a^*=0.998$ \cite{Thorne:1974ve}.
-For LISA to be able to constrain the spin, the black hole should constitute a binary system.
-Furthermore, the optimum mass to archive such precision is $\sim 10^7 M_{\odot}$ \cite{Burke:2020vvk}, which is not a good method for M87*, whose mass is $\sim 10^9 M_{\odot}$.
-By using the differential time-delay method we propose, it is possible to find the spin with precision better than $\Delta a^* \sim 10^{-10}$ if we could measure the differential time delay with accuracy $10^{-11}$ seconds.
-Luckily, millisecond pulsars period can be measured with a very high precision --- of the order of femtosecond \cite{Berthereau:2023aod,Guo:2021bqa,Serylak:2022kna,Corongiu:2023gft}.
-Therefore, if we have a pulsar as our source behind the black hole, a measurement of differential time delay with accuracy of the order $10^{-11}$ seconds indeed seems feasible.
+It is conceivable to reach such precision in the near future.
+The time of arrival of radio pulses from millisecond pulsars can be measured extremely precise.
+Therefore, their period can be estimated with a very high precision --- of the order of a femtosecond \cite{Berthereau:2023aod,Guo:2021bqa,Serylak:2022kna,Corongiu:2023gft}.
+We conclude that, if we have a pulsar as our source behind the black hole, a measurement of differential time delay with accuracy of the order {$10^{-6}$} seconds indeed seems feasible. \footnote{\ {In practice one should look for similar patterns in the light curve of pulsars obtain from primary and secondary images.}}